Download the Code of Federal Regulations in XML.

 (iii) Is fully automatic.

-(6) Where light oil pilots are used, the programing control and burner safety trip controls must be provided for the light oil system.
+(6) Where light oil pilots are used, the programming control and burner safety trip controls must be provided for the light oil system.
 Trial for ignition must not exceed 15 seconds and the main burner trial for ignition must not proceed until the pilot flame is proven.

 (b) Feedwater control.
 Automatic feedwater control subsystems must sense, at a minimum, boiler water level and steam flow.